-As executive search experts, we see the merits of fully open searches in some instances; yet, we also recognize the benefits – to the institution specifically – of closed searches.
+As executive search experts, we see the merits of fully open searches in some instances; yet, we also recognize the benefits – to both the institution and candidates – of closed searches.
 What is the best approach for colleges and universities as they endeavor to identify the best presidential candidate in as inclusive a process as possible?
 Let’s examine the options.

 For institutions in states without Sunshine law exemptions, every candidate who applies for the position may be subject to public disclosure.
 Other institutions may not disclose applicant information beyond the search committee until the semi-finalist and finalist stages.
 Proponents of open searches believe full transparency is key to achieving the most successful outcome, giving all constituencies an opportunity to weigh in on the process and the applicant pool.

 There is a modified open search option that includes inviting a representative group of constituents - usually under a non-disclosure agreement - to meet with finalists before an appointee is selected.
 This option allows institutions to maintain candidates' confidentiality, while affording stakeholders that opportunity to participate in the process.